EdgeCaser/facebeak/README.md

   3. Type `python gui_launcher.py` and press Enter
 - For other issues, check the output box for error messages

+If you see a warning about ffmpeg not being installed or your output videos are missing audio, see [TROUBLESHOOTING.md](./TROUBLESHOOTING.md) for step-by-step instructions to resolve ffmpeg PATH issues.

 ## Technical Details (For Developers)

 ## Requirements